ganapathi-ai/Product_Optimization_-_Revenue_Contribution_Analysis/README.md

 - The raw source workbook is included in `data/`.
 - The derived CSV outputs correspond to the analytical summaries used by the dashboard and manuscript.
-- The manuscript document is included directly in the repository.
 - Supporting methodological details are documented in `TRANSFORMATION_LOGIC.md`.

 ## Recommended Reading Order